+ Night time ritual to help ease into deep rest⁺

 Ginger Root

-Native to Southeast Asia, ginger has long been a valued botanical in Ayurvedic medicine.
-The health benefits of ginger come from gingerols, natural compounds found in its oily resin.
+Native to Southeast Asia, ginger has been a powerful botanical in Ayurvedic medicine for centuries.
+The health benefits of ginger come from gingerols, natural compounds found in the root’s oily resin.
+Ginger not only adds a comforting, warming flavour to True Nightcap, but also helps settle digestion before bed.
+Its gentle heat and soothing properties make it a perfect addition to your rest ritual.

 Myo-Inositol